Solomon-analytics/Automated-Airline-On-Time-Performance-Intelligence-Platform/README.md

 - **Parameterisation over hardcoding.** Fabric's deployment rules can only rebind a notebook's default lakehouse automatically, not arbitrary variables inside it.
 Turning the ADLS account/container into notebook parameters is what makes them something a deployment rule (or a manual override) can actually target per environment, rather than editing code by hand in every stage.
 - **Deployment rules over manual per-environment edits.** Set once on the Production stage, they reapply automatically on every future deployment, so promoting a change from Dev doesn't mean re-doing the environment-specific rebinding each time.
 - **Deployment moves item definitions, not data.** Prod's lakehouses arrived empty and needed their own control table seeded and their own batches run, this is expected, not a fault, and is exactly why the two batches processed in Prod are a genuine end-to-end proof rather than a copy of Dev's results.
-- **Git integration and a branch policy give this a real audit trail.** A change reaches main only through a reviewed pull request, which is what "changes committed and synced from the Fabric UI" is meant to demonstrate, not just that Git is connected.
+- **Git integration and a branch policy give this a real audit trail.** A change reaches main only through a pull request, which is what "changes committed and synced from the Fabric UI" is meant to demonstrate, not just that Git is connected.
+It also means the workspace bound to main is a destination rather than a source: development happens in a feature workspace, and `aeropulse-dev` receives the merged result.
 - **A scoped RBAC grant on the Prod container**, rather than broad or inherited access, keeps the access control story consistent with the principle of least privilege, worth calling out explicitly rather than leaving implicit.

 ---